TrafeX/CLKB/README.md

 TODO
 ----
-    [X] Fix the timezone for the add- and moddate
     [ ] Better error handling
     [ ] Scale the width on tiny screens
-    [X] Cutoff long content
-    [X] Add action to show detail
-    [ ] Maybe a sort of syntax highlighting
+    [X] Maybe a sort of syntax highlighting
-    [X] Add argument to hide content in listing
-    [X] Create a .deb package
-    [ ] Add the option to store the DB on a other location [X] The item detail doesn't show the full content [ ] Write a unit test
+    [ ] Add the option to store the DB on a other location [ ] Write a unit test